Foreign relations of Antigua and Barbuda

 Antigua and Barbuda maintains diplomatic relations with the United States, Canada, the United Kingdom, and the People's Republic of China, as well as with many Latin American countries and neighbouring Eastern Caribbean states.
 It is a member of the United Nations, the Commonwealth of Nations, the Organization of American States, the Organisation of Eastern Caribbean States, the Bolivarian Alliance for the Americas, Petrocaribe and the Eastern Caribbean's Regional Security System (RSS).

 As a member of CARICOM, Antigua and Barbuda supported efforts by the United States to implement UN Security Council Resolution 940, designed to facilitate the departure of Haiti's de facto authorities from power.
 The country agreed to contribute personnel to the multinational force which restored the democratically elected government of Haiti in October 1994.

-In May 1997, Prime Minister Bird joined 14 other Caribbean leaders and President Clinton for the first-ever US-regional summit in Bridgetown, Barbados.
+In May 1997, Prime Minister Lester Bird joined 14 other Caribbean leaders and U.S. President Bill Clinton for the first-ever U.S.-regional summit in Bridgetown, Barbados.
 The summit strengthened the basis for regional co-operation on justice and counter-narcotics issues, finance and development, and trade.

-Antigua and Barbuda is also a member of the International Criminal Court with a Bilateral Immunity Agreement of protection for the US-military (as covered under Article 98).
+Antigua and Barbuda is also a member of the International Criminal Court with a Bilateral Immunity Agreement of protection for the U.S. military (as covered under Article 98).